wiameadnane/Moroccan-Contract-Checker/README.md

 # Moroccan Contract Checker

+🏆 Built for the **Cursor Hackathon on september  14th 2025 in Casablanca, Morocco**

 A comprehensive Next.js 14 application that analyzes contract clauses against Moroccan law using AI with a built-in legal knowledge base.
 Built for the **Cursor Hackathon on september  14th 2025 in Casablanca, Morocco**.